-- 3.14.
-The Principal, and staff they have authorised, have a statutory power to search for any item banned by the Academy and/or which has been identified by the Department for Education as an item which may be searched for, including knives/weapons, alcohol, illegal drugs and stolen items, fireworks and pornographic images, or any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury, or damage to property. - 3.15.
-Academy staff can search a student for any item listed above, with or without consent.
+- 8.14.
+The Principal, and staff they have authorised, have a statutory power to search for, and confiscate, any item banned by the school and/or which has been identified by the Department for Education as an item which may be searched for, including knives/weapons, alcohol, illegal drugs, stolen items, fireworks and pornographic images, or any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to any person, or damage to property. - 8.15.
+School staff can search a student for any item listed above, with or without consent.
 If a member of staff suspects a student has a banned item in their possession, they can instruct the student to turn out their pockets and/or bag.
 The searcher must be the same sex as the student and there must be a witness present.
+An authorised member of staff of a different sex to the student can carry out a search and/or without another member of staff as a witness if: - The authorised member of staff carrying out the search reasonably believes that there is risk that serious harm will be caused to a person if the search is not carried out as a matter of urgency; and - In the time available, it is not reasonably practicable for the search to be carried out by a member of staff who is the same sex as the student; or - It is not reasonably practicable for the search to be carried out in the presence of another member of staff. - 8.16.
+When an authorised member of staff conducts a search without a witness, they should immediately report this to the Designated Safeguarding Lead, and make sure a record of the search is added to CPOMS.

-4. Achievement & Attainment
+9. Achievement & attainment

-- 4.1.
+- 9.1.
 As outlined in the introduction to this Policy, 'we have the highest expectations of all of our students to ensure that they are able to maximise their full learning potential and be prepared for those all-important next steps in life, whether that is higher education, an apprenticeship or employment.
-We are fully committed to supporting the personal and educational needs of all students by providing the highest level of academic and pastoral support'.
+We are fully committed to supporting the personal and educational needs of our students by providing the highest level of academic and pastoral support'.
 Where a student begins to struggle with the academic demands of a particular course, the student must demonstrate that they are trying hard to overcome these challenges.
 The subject teacher and/or Head of Department should also offer support and intervention.
 This support can take a variety of forms.
-If such concerns exist alongside issues associated with attendance and/or attitude to learning, these will be addressed through the Staged Sanction System. - 4.2.
+If such concerns exist alongside issues associated with attendance and/or attitude to learning, these will be addressed through the Staged Sanction System. - 9.2.
 Students must pass their end of Year 12 summer examinations in order to continue that subject into Year 13.
 Where a student is unable to continue their chosen subject we may, in some circumstances, be able to offer them enrolment onto a one year course in Year 13.
 Enrolment onto these courses, however, will be based on the student having excellent levels of attendance and attitude to learning, and at least satisfactory performance, in their other courses.

-5. Fit to Study
+10. Fit to study